 Native plant gardening, (having plants in our yard that were here before European settlers) is an easy and fun way to provide food and shelter for wildlife.
 Native plants also tend to be lower maintenance than many ornamental plants because they are adapted to be in this area already.
 Visit the Maryland Native Plant Society and US Fish & Wildlife BayScapes to learn more about the many benefits of native plant gardening and where to get natives.

 Invasive exotic plants and animals are second only to habitat loss as the biggest threat to our natural areas.
 Knowing how to identify them is critical to stopping an invasion in your yard before it gets out of hand.
-Visit the Maryland Invasive Species Council for more information, and download invasive plant fact sheets at Plant Conservation Alliance.
+And when you can't beat 'em, eat 'em!

 You can also help us here at the Sanctuary by participating in our Garden Club and Adopt-a-Plot Invasive Plant Removal.
 Visit our Volunteer Stewardship page for more information.